vblanco20-1/vulkan-guide/docs/extra-chapter/multithreading.md

 vkEndCommandBuffer(primaryBuffer);
 ```

-This scheme of synchronizing the Vulkan subcommands and their resources can be tricky to get right, and Vulkan command encoding is very very fast, so you arent optimizing much here.
-Some engines implement their own command buffer abstraction that is easier to handle from multiple threads, and then a recording thread will very quickly transform those abstracted commands into vulkan.
+This scheme of synchronizing the Vulkan subcommands and their resources can be tricky to get right, and Vulkan command encoding is very very fast, so you aren't optimizing much here.
+Some engines implement their own command buffer abstraction that is easier to handle from multiple threads, and then a recording thread will very quickly transform those abstracted commands into Vulkan.

-Because vulkan commands record so fast, recording from multiple threads wont be a big optimization.
-But your renderer isnt just recording commands in a deep loop, you have to do a lot more work.
+Because Vulkan commands record so fast, recording from multiple threads wont be a big optimization.
+But your renderer isn't just recording commands in a deep loop, you have to do a lot more work.
 By splitting the command recording across multiple threads, then you can multithread your renderer internals in general much better.
 Doom eternal is known to do this.

 Data upload is another section that is very often multithreaded.
 In here, you have a dedicated IO thread that will load assets to disk, and said IO thread will have its own queue and command allocators, hopefully a transfer queue.
-This way it is possible to upload assets at a speed completely separated from the main frame loop, so if it takes half a second to upload a set of big textures, you dont have a hitch.
+This way it is possible to upload assets at a speed completely separated from the main frame loop, so if it takes half a second to upload a set of big textures, you don't have a hitch.
 To do that, you need to create a transfer or async-compute queue (if available), and dedicate that one to the loader thread.
 Once you have that, its similar to what was commented on the pipeline compiler thread, and you have an IO thread that communicates through a parallel queue with the main simulation loop to upload data in an asynchronous way.
 Once a transfer has been uploaded, and checked that it has finished with a Fence, then the IO thread can send the info to the main loop, and then the engine can connect the new textures or models into the renderer.